wl142857/Deep_learning_coursera_Andrew-Ng/README.md

 ## Content
 -  The programming assignment.
 -  The answer of practice question (quiz)
--  The screenshots of slides in pdf form
+-  The screenshots of slides in pdf form (in progress)